Thinh127/MySQL-hackerrank/README.md

-# mySQL
+### mySQL
-Repo storing what i studied about mySQL and its tutorial

-For each problem is solution that i used to pass.
+What i did to get 5 star skill SQL on hackerrank.